flightlesscoder/ReactBlazorAdapter/README.md

 ## Adding a nuget Reference

-Like any other nuget package, you can use the dotnet CLI: (coming soon!)
+Like any other nuget package, you can use the dotnet CLI:

 ```
 dotnet add package ReactBlazorAdapter